copsTvFan/cops-episode-guide/guide.md

   after him and the black guy pulled out a knife and stabbed him in the back a few times.
 The river says his friend gave him the wrong directions, he was lost and he asked the black guy for help.
-The white guy game over, threw his stuff down and said, “why you messing with my people?”
+The white guy game over, threw his stuff down and said, "why you messing with my people?"
 He got up in his face and pushed and punched the guy.
 The black guy pulled a knife to defend himself, he pulled out cassettes and said he was going to shoot him.
 If he gave him $60 he would go away.